TD Ameritrade Wins

 Branding Investment Services means Trouble On Wall Street

-Investment companies and brokerage houses are ripe for the picking and TD Ameritrade is looking more and more like the grim reaper.
-It is easy to look at a market caught up in its own outdated business models where Merrell Lynch, Bear Sterns, A.G.
+It is easy to look at a market caught up in its own outdated business models where Merrill Lynch, Bear Sterns, A.G.
 Edwards, and the other old school financial services companies desperately hold onto their top-heavy fee structure while leaner competitors like Fidelity, T. Rowe Price and Schwab re-write the rule books.

 Investment Services Category Failure

-In the world of investment services and brokerages…”a trade is a trade” and customers are finding it harder and harder to justify anything more than a small flat fee.
-What is wrong with this picture and why is TD Ameritrade poised to begin eating everyone’s lunch?
+And, customers are finding it harder and harder to justify anything more than a small flat fee.
+What is wrong with this picture?
+And, why is TD Ameritrade poised to begin eating everyone’s lunch?
 The answer is quite simple.
 It can be found in the brand promise not in the details of their pricing.

 The Fatal Error when Branding Investment Services

-The NEW TD Ameritrade has awakened and has seized the high ground in the battle for the investment category market share.
-They still mention the amenities that are very much “table stakes” within the category but they surround these messages in the visage of the customer themselves.
+The NEW TD Ameritrade has awakened.
+And, has seized the high ground in the battle for the investment category market share.
+They still mention the amenities.
+Things that are very much “table stakes” within the category.
+But, they surround these messages in the visage of the customer themselves.

 TD Ameritrade Has The High Ground

 By identifying the customer as the primary differentiator, all of the services and amenities take on new importance.
-They resonate with greater clarity because they have a raison d’etre.
-Good news for TD Ameritrade, bad news for the rest of the category.
+And, they resonate with greater clarity.
+Because, they have a raison d’etre.
+Good news for TD Ameritrade.
+And bad news for the rest of the category.